Auckle/larson_et_al_2022/README.md

 python training.py --training_testing_csv ./training/training_testing_datasets.csv --dataset_dir ./data/detections --evaluate
 ```
 This script generates predictions for each train/test combination and stores them in a .csv file in the training/predictions directory and a single file called model_performance_results.csv containing the following performance metrics across each train/test combination, and by site and class/label within each train/test combination:
-- Top-1 accuracy: # of times the top prediction is correct / # of images testeded
+- Top-1 accuracy: # of times the top prediction is correct / # of images tested
-- Top-5 accuracy: # of times the correcsmit class is in the top 5 predictions / # of images tested (models with five or fewer output classes will always have top-5 accuracies of 100%)
+- Top-5 accuracy: # of times the correct class is in the top 5 predictions / # of images tested (models with five or fewer output classes will always have top-5 accuracies of 100%)
 - False alarm rate: # of empty or native images labeled as invasive / # of images tested
 - Missed invasive rate: # of invasive images labeled as native or empty / # of invasive images tested